 The festivals are; Imbolc (February), Beltane or Beltene (May), Lughnasadh (August) and Samhain (October).

-Beltane is the Celtic May Day festival celebrated on the first of May.
+Beltane is the Celtic May Day festival celebrated on the evening of 30th April and the 1st of May.
 It was considered an important event in the Celtic calendar; a time for welcoming the warmth of the summer sun, longer days and the imminent ripening of crops.
+The year was seen as being divided into light and dark halves; Beltane was the start of light half and Samhain the start of the dark.

-Beltane falls halfway between the spring equinox and the summer solstice and takes its name from the Celtic god Belenus, who was associated with light, sun and healing.
+Falling halfway between the spring equinox and the summer solstice, Beltane takes its name from the Celtic god Belenus, who was associated with light, sun and healing.
 The word 'bel' translates as 'light'.
 This was the time of year when rituals such as lighting fires, dancing and decorating doorways with flowers were performed.
 It was believed that these would purify the land and protect the precious livestock as they were sent back out into the fields.
 It was also hoped that these activities would lead to abundant crops after the cold dark days of the winter.